 Damage to window and door frames provides easy access for bugs seeking food and shelter.
 By ensuring your windows and doors are correctly installed and properly sealed, bugs and other pests will have a harder time making their way inside your home.
 Additionally, addressing any existing damage promptly can help prevent further deterioration and potential entry points for pests.
 By maintaining the integrity of your window and door frames, you create a more secure barrier against unwanted intruders, safeguarding your home and preserving its comfort and cleanliness.

-Although major sealing jobs are usually handled by professionals, quick repairs using caulk can help address your bug problem.
-To correctly seal your windows and doors, follow these steps.
+While major sealing jobs for doors and windows are best left to professionals, quick fixes with caulk can help reduce your bug problem.
+To properly seal your windows and doors, try these easy steps:

 Regularly examine windows, doors, and any possible entry points for signs of damage.
 While it’s advisable to conduct this inspection annually as part of your routine home maintenance, if you notice a rise in bug sightings, consider inspecting these areas more frequently.